ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 ## [From _The Hillsdale standard._](https://chroniclingamerica.loc.gov/lccn/sn85033637/1852-11-16/ed-1/seq-2)

 #### 1852-11-16 &middot; Hillsdale, Mich.

 <table style="width: 100%;"><tr><td style="width: 50%">

+haw mast off tho port of Lrio.
+Dot.
+Adv.
+Influence or a NEwsrAPEn.
+A school tea
+cher who has been engaged a Ion? tiino in his
+profession, and witnessed the influeneo of a
+newspaper upon the minds of a rurally rr chil­
+dren, writes to the editor of tho Ogdonsburgh
+Sentinel as follows: .
-ound it to boa universal fact that
+I have found it to boa universal fact that
 those scholars of both sexes and of all aires.
 who havo had access to newspapers at &#x27;home,
 when compared with those who havetpot, are,